gorghoa/ScenarioStateBehatExtension/README.md

 To share a piece of state with all other scenario's steps, your contexts need to implement the `Gorghoa\ScenarioStateBehatExtension\Context\ScenarioStateAwareContext` interface.

-This interface declare one method to implement: `public function setScenarioState(ScenarioStateInterface $scenarioState)` which can be imported using `ScenarioStateAwareTrait`.
+This interface declares one method to implement: `public function setScenarioState(ScenarioStateInterface $scenarioState)` which can be imported using `ScenarioStateAwareTrait`.
 This ScenarioState is responsible for storing your state.

 ```php